isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **How long has Imbizo been running?** {.ti-pencil-alt2}

 The first Imbizo was held in January 2017 in Muizenberg, Cape Town.
-2025 will be the 8th Imbizo, as the 2021 Imbizo was postponed during the COVID19 panmdemic.

 #### **Who should apply?** {.ti-clip}

-The school is aimed at students who are either completing their masters or beginning their doctoral studies, although well-motivated advanced undergraduate students or postdoctoral researchers are also encouraged to apply.
-Students should have a good quantitative background: e.g., 2nd year of university-level experience in physics, engineering, statistics, computer science, etc. Experimental neuroscientists with some quantitative/coding experience who think the Imbizo will help strengthen these skills are also welcome to apply.
-All students should have some experience writing code.
+The school is designed for students who are completing their master’s degrees or starting their doctoral studies.
+However, highly motivated advanced undergraduate students and postdoctoral researchers are also encouraged to apply.
+We welcome applicants with a good quantitative background, such as at least two years of university-level experience in fields like physics, engineering, statistics, computer science, or related disciplines.
+Experimental neuroscientists or medical doctors with some coding or quantitative experience who want to strengthen these skills are also encouraged to apply.
+All applicants should have some prior experience with coding.

 #### **What level of applicants can apply?** {.ti-crown}

-MSc Physics student: Has a bachelors in physical sciences (e.g., physics, statistics, mathematics, computer science).
+* Example 1: MSc Physics student, who has a bachelors in physical sciences (e.g., physics, statistics, mathematics, computer science).
 Has taken 1st-year level courses in biology and/or electives in psychology, etc.

-PhD Neuroscience candidate: Has a bachelors in biological science, and has completed 2nd-year level courses in statistics, applied mathematics, bioinformatics, or any related field.
+* Example 2: PhD Neuroscience candidate, who has a bachelors in biological science, and has completed 2nd-year level courses in statistics, applied mathematics, bioinformatics, or any related field.
 Now in Masters/PhD.
 Has some experience writing code.

-Post-doctoral researcher in Machine Learning: This school will be most beneficial for postgraduate students and postdocs, who want to fast-track their education in the quantitative aspects of neuroscience.
+* Example 3: Post-doctoral researcher in Machine Learning.
+This school will be most beneficial for postgraduate students and postdocs, who want to fast-track their education in the quantitative aspects of neuroscience.

 ## {{<icon "ti-info">}}  Dates, Location and Schedule {.project-meta}

-#### **When is Imbizo 2025?** {.ti-alarm-clock}
+#### **When is Imbizo 2026?** {.ti-alarm-clock}

-Arrival day: Sunday 12th January 2025
+Arrival and orientation day: Sunday January 11, 2026

-Imbizo dates: Monday 13th January to Saturday 1st February 2025
+Lectures: Monday January, 12 to Saturday February 1, 2026

-Departure day: Sunday 2nd February
+Departure day: Sunday February, 2

 #### **Where does Imbizo take place?** {.ti-location-pin}

-At “The Team House’ in Noordhoek, Cape Town, South Africa.
-Noordhoek lies on the Atlantic seaboard, below Chapman’s Peak on the west coast of the Peninsula, approx. 35 km from the city centre.
-The Team House is a 13-bedroom guesthouse that acts as ‘Imbizo headquarters’ where applicants stay, lectures take place and most meals are eaten.
+At "The Team House" in Noordhoek, Cape Town, South Africa.
+Noordhoek lies on the Atlantic seaboard, below Chapman's Peak on the west coast of the Peninsula, approx. 35 km from the city centre.
+The Team House is a 13-bedroom guesthouse that acts as 'Imbizo headquarters' where applicants stay, lectures take place and most meals are eaten.

 #### **How busy is the schedule?** {.ti-rocket}

 The Imbizo is a full-on, totally immersive experience with a FULL schedule.
 You will be required to be onsite at Imbizo for the duration and no personal off-campus activities are permitted.
-We do appreciate that everyone has their own ’social energy’ quota and as such understand that some personal time is very important too.
+We do appreciate that everyone has their own 'social energy' quota and as such understand that some personal time is very important too.
 Whether on the beach or in your shared room, there will be moments for reflection.
 We do expect, however, for you to engage in the planned social activities which occur 3-4 times per week.
 By applying, you commit to twenty-two subsequent days of intense science, socialising, and fun.

 #### **I have friends in Cape Town and want to see them on the off days.
 Can I do this?** {.ti-comments-smiley}